We’ve listed some questions we think you may be asking yourself (or want to ask us) and please do get in touch if there is something we’ve missed!

 Who’s behind it?

 This new reincarnation of Norwich Fringe has been headed up by Joseph Ballard (theatre maker, performer and playwright) who is based in Norwich.
-His theatre company (New Stages) will be supporting Norwich Fringe with initial outlay and paperwork etc. Joseph is joined by Molly Farley, a director making work with her theatre company Coast to Coast.
+His theatre company (New Stages) will be supporting Norwich Fringe with initial outlay and paperwork etc. Joseph is joined by Molly Farley, a director making work with her theatre company Coast to Coast, and Sam Webber, freelance theatre maker and teacher.

 The Norwich Fringe Team all work voluntary on the project, understanding that is it an important time for our industry and for us all as creatives.
 We do it because we want to support our peers.